zchyde/brooklinebooksmith.com/_drafts/gwen.md

 The New York Times wrote a great [review](http://www.nytimes.com/2016/08/14/books/review/colson-whitehead-underground-railroad.html?_r=0)of this book stating,

-> "Whitehead’s imagination, unconstrained by stubborn facts, takes the novel to new places in the narrative of slavery..."
+> "Whitehead’s imagination, unconstrained by stubborn facts, takes the novel to new places in the narrative of slavery…"

-This novel is timeless -- literally.
+This novel is timeless – literally.
 <br>&nbsp;

 [Another Brooklyn](http://www.brooklinebooksmith-shop.com/book/9780062359988) by Jacqueline Woodson

 > "I know now that what is tragic isn't the moment.
 It is the memory."

-This novel is on fire.&nbsp; It is not a spontaneous, flailing fire pushed around by the oxygen that feeds it but a blazing, controlled burn breathing in its life force.&nbsp; <u>Another Brooklyn</u>'s life force is memory.&nbsp; It feeds off the tragedy of coming of age and the searing pain that comes with remembering it.&nbsp; Jacqueline Woodson depicts the world of a few young women in Brooklyn in the 70s -- a place full of wonder and danger.&nbsp; Her lyricism is intoxicating and exact.&nbsp;
+This novel is on fire.&nbsp; It is not a spontaneous, flailing fire pushed around by the oxygen that feeds it but a blazing, controlled burn breathing in its life force.&nbsp; <u>Another Brooklyn</u>'s life force is memory.&nbsp; It feeds off the tragedy of coming of age and the searing pain that comes with remembering it.&nbsp; <u>Another Brooklyn</u> revisits 1970s Brooklyn and focuses on a group of friends finding their way into adulthood.&nbsp; The group is made up of a handful of girls living in a place full of wonder and danger.&nbsp; Woodson's lyricism is intoxicating and exact.&nbsp;

+&nbsp;